tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

 In this example, several recombination models are defined (srh, auger, direct ) each one with default parameters.

-..
 For a detailed description of the models, please refer to the reference guide.

-Three special Modules are: the Sweep Module, the Selfconsistent Module and the Solvers
+Two special Modules are: the Sweep Module and the Selfconsistent Module

 Module sweep
 ^^^^^^^^^^^^^^^^^^^^^^^^